EasyAbp/CacheManagement/README.md

     1. Add `options.ConventionalControllers.Create(typeof(CacheManagementApplicationModule).Assembly);` to `Configure<AbpAspNetCoreMvcOptions>(options => { ... });` in your host module (It is usually Web project or HttpApi.Host project).

-    1. Install `EasyAbp.CacheManagement.StackExchangeRedis` NuGet to your host module (It is usually Web project or HttpApi.Host project) and add `[DependsOn(CacheManagementStackExchangeRedisModule)]` attribute to the module.
+    1. Install `EasyAbp.CacheManagement.StackExchangeRedis` NuGet to `MyProject.Domain` project and add `[DependsOn(CacheManagementStackExchangeRedisModule)]` attribute to the module.
 (If you are using other distributed cache provider, please [find a correct driver](https://github.com/EasyAbp/CacheManagement/tree/master/driver).)

     1. Add `builder.ConfigureCacheManagement();` to OnModelCreating method in `MyProjectMigrationsDbContext.cs`.